MicrosoftDocs/sdk-api/sdk-api-src/content/msi/nf-msi-msigetpatchfilelista.md

 A pointer to a location that receives a pointer to an array of records.
 The first field (0-index) of each record  contains the full file path of a file that can be updated when the list of patches in <i>szPatchList</i> are applied on this computer.
 This parameter is required.

-#### - szPatchList [in]

-A null-terminated string value that contains the list of Windows Installer patches (.msp files).
-Each patch can be specified by the full path to the patch package.
-The patches in the list are delimited by semicolons.
-At least one patch must be specified.

 ## -returns

 The <b>MsiGetPatchFileList</b> function returns the following values.

 <table>
 <tr>